PhysCamy/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-Repo to document examples of algorithms and data structures in C++
+Repo to document examples of algorithms and data structures in C++.